ayoayco/blog/_posts/2019-10-04-google-firebase-overview.md

 **4. Low Cost** - We want to be able to test and run a prototype with minimal costs.
 Pricing increase must also be reasonable as our usage grows in production.

 As I said earlier, there are so many options available now if you want to spin up a backend server.
-I don't want to go through everything here so I will just classify the different backend technologies you can mix and match.
-But I will do that in another post.
+I don't want to go through everything here so I will just classify the different backend technologies you can mix and match... in another post.

 For now, considering the requirements we listed above, I have found that though there are many options out there, one platform stands above the rest.